maximilian-muecke/DataScienceStudyCase/README.md

 		* Result: The color of the current result.

 - **Supplier Performance KPIs: Dataset for key supplier performance indicators.
-The audit experts take some of the KPIs into account when selecting suppliers for audits.**
+The audit experts take KPIs into account when selecting suppliers for audits and giving qualification.**

 		* SupplierId: The supplier who has records of wrong deliveries, backlogs or LPKM score.